LawyerCat42069/BRC-420-69/README.md

         Table of collection metadata with references to each child satoshi by satoshi number as well as txid/io (the most immutable data point for an inscription).

 BRC-420-69 is a new protocol for Ordinal Inscriptions on the Bitcoin blockchain.
-This protocol provides a method of storing files with embedded metadata as an Ordinal that is potentially private, immutable, secure, allows for delayed reveals of ordinals after minting, and contains verifiable metadata associated between the file and the collection metadata - ensuring long term provenance.
+This protocol provides a method of storing files with embedded metadata as an Ordinal that is potentially private, immutable, secure, allows for delayed reveals of ordinals after minting, and contains verifiable metadata associated between the child file and the parent collection metadata - ensuring long term provenance.
 This is also a standard that allows for onchain indexing btween the parent and children ordinals, allowing for fully permissionless Ordinals marketplace protocols that still display collection information and metadata.
 Infrastructure is needed for all of this to work in a seamless way, but I have started planning that and with my limited skills I am putting together parts of the whole.

 The protocol involves a parent inscription (BRC-420) that contains a public JSON file.
 This JSON file indexes all of the child Ordinals by a combination of transaction ID and first-output as the most immutable data point for the indexing of Ordinals, and describes all of their other metadata, collection information, an AES encryption key [if applicable] of the password for the compressed ordinal on the child satoshi (if compressed), and the collection owner wallet(s).